What is a branding shoot? Why do does one matter for your business?

 Tips for Planning a Branding Shoot

-So now that I have shared what a branding shoot is, are you ready to set one up?
-Once you decide on a branding shoot for your business, here are some tips for what to do next.
+So now that you know what a branding shoot is, have I convinced you that you need one yet?
+Once you decide you need a branding shoot for your business, here’s what you can do next.

 Any photographer can take photos of any genre.
-But finding a photographer that specializes in branding photos can make all the difference.
+But finding a photographer that specializes in branding photos makes a difference.

-Branding photoshoots need to tell the story of who you are, so you need to find a photographer who can take a variety of shots that tell your story.
-Remember, this is more than just a headshot and you need to make sure the photographer you choose understands that.
+Branding photoshoots are meant tell the story of who you are, so you need to find a photographer who can do that.
+Storylines are key to creating a comprehensive library of photos.
+This is more than a headshot and you need to make sure the photographer you choose can create those storylines for you.

 A great branding photographer will take the time to get to know you, what you do and why you do it.

 I want to know why you do what you do, why you are passionate about it and how you started.
+I also want to know what you love outside of your business.
+How do you spend your free time?
+What do you do when you’re not working?
 Knowing these things, your branding colors, your aesthetic, and your personality will help me tell your unique story.

 Ask yourself, “What do I want these images to communicate?”